RotorHazard/RotorHazard/doc/Hardware Setup.md

 # Hardware Setup Instructions

-See the [RotorHazard Build Resources](../resources/README.md) page for information on race-timer circuit boards and 3D-printable cases.
+See the [RotorHazard Build Resources &#10132;&#xFE0E;](https://github.com/RotorHazard/RotorHazard/tree/main/resources/README.md) page for information on race-timer circuit boards and 3D-printable cases.

 For general information on the Arduino-nodes version of the timer, see '[doc/Timer Build with Arduinos.md](Timer%20Build%20with%20Arduinos.md)'